 |University of Nebraska–Lincoln Extension and the Nebraska Department of Health and Human Services place a high priority on water quality and jointly sponsor this series of educational publications.|

-The presence of pathogenic (disease-causing) organisms (bacterial or parasitic) is a concern when considering the safety of drinking water.
+The presence of pathogenic (disease-causing) organisms (bacterial or parasitic) in drinking water is a concern.
 Pathogenic organisms can cause flu-like symptoms, intestinal infections, dysentery, hepatitis, typhoid fever, cholera, and other illnesses.

 Bacterial contamination of drinking water supplies, including groundwater, can result from a number of sources:

-Bacteria from these sources can enter wells, particularly wells that are open at the land surface, do not have water-tight casings or caps, or do not have a grout seal in the annular space (the space between the wall of the drilled well and the outside of the well casing).
+Bacteria from these sources can enter wells, particularly wells that are open at the land surface, do not have watertight casings (linings) or caps, or do not have a grout seal in the annular space (the space between the wall of the drilled well and the outside of the well casing).
 Natural treatment occurs as water percolates downward through layers of soil, sand, and gravel.
 Due to this natural treatment process, bacteria are not likely to move into groundwater serving as the source of drinking water for deep, drilled wells with proper grout seals in the annular space.
 Bacteria could move into groundwater supplying drinking water in shallow wells; however, bacteria generally do not travel readily through geological formations in Nebraska.

-Insects, rodents or animals entering the well.
-Old wells were dug by hand and lined (cased) with rocks or bricks.
-These wells usually have large openings and casings that often are not well sealed.
+Insects, rodents, or animals entering the well.
+Old wells were dug by hand and cased with rocks or bricks.
+These wells usually have large openings and casings that often are not sealed well.
 This makes it easy for insects, rodents, or animals to enter.

 Floodwaters that inundate or infiltrate a water supply.
 Floodwaters commonly contain high levels of bacteria.
 Small depressions filled with floodwater provide an excellent breeding ground for bacteria.
 Whenever floodwaters or surface runoff inundates a well, bacterial contamination is likely.
 Shallow wells and wells that do not have watertight casings can be contaminated by bacteria infiltrating with the water through the soil near the well, especially in coarse-textured soils.

-Older water systems, especially dug wells, spring-fed and cistern-type systems are most vulnerable to bacterial contamination.
-Any well with casings or caps that are not watertight or lack a grout seal in the annular space are vulnerable.
-This is particularly true if the well is located so surface runoff might be able to enter the well.
+Older water systems, especially dug wells, spring-fed, and cistern-type systems are most vulnerable to bacterial contamination.
+Any wells with casings or caps that are not watertight or lack a grout seal in the annular space are vulnerable.
+This is particularly true if the well is located such that surface runoff might be able to enter the well.
 Also, wells are vulnerable when located near a bacteria source in an area with sandy soil or shallow depth to groundwater.
 Domestic well construction standards in Nebraska have been in place since 1984.
 Updates and improvements have occurred since then to further protect new wells from bacterial contamination.

-All water has a presence of bacteria.
+All water has bacteria.
 The presence of bacteria does not mean the water is unsafe to drink.
 Only disease-causing bacteria known as pathogens lead to disease.
-The following definitions may prove helpful.
+Commonly tested bacteria include:

 Total coliform bacteria is a group of different kinds of bacteria.
 Total coliform are commonly found in the environment, including soil, vegetation, and untreated surface water.

-Fecal coliform bacteria are a sub-group of the total coliform group.
-They exist in great quantities in the intestines and feces of humans and animals.
+Fecal coliform bacteria is a subgroup of the total coliform group.
+They exist in great quantities in the intestines and feces of humans and other warm-blooded animals.
 The presence of fecal coliform in drinking water is a strong indication of recent sewage or animal waste contamination.

-Escherichia coli (E. coli) bacteria is a sub-group of fecal coliform.
-E. coli outbreaks related to food contamination have received media attention.
-These outbreaks are caused by a specific strain of E. coli known as E. coli 0157:H7.
-When a drinking water sample is reported as “E. coli present” it does not necessarily mean that this specific strain is present.
+Escherichia coli (E. coli) bacteria is a subgroup of fecal coliform.
+E.coli outbreaks related to food contamination have received media attention.
+These outbreaks are often caused by a specific strain of E. coli known as Shiga toxin-producing E. coli (STEC).
+When a drinking water sample is reported as “E. coli present,” it does not necessarily mean that this specific strain is present.
 However, it does indicate recent fecal contamination, which should be interpreted as an indication that there is a greater risk that pathogens are present.

-Heterotrophic bacteria are non-coliform species of bacteria that utilize an organic substance for its development.
+Heterotrophic bacteria are non-coliform species of bacteria that use an organic substance for their development.
 Heterotrophic bacteria can be widespread throughout a water system.
 The presence of heterotrophic bacteria in drinking water is not an indication that the water presents a health risk.
-Rather, no specific significance or health standards are associated with these non-pathogenic non-coliform bacteria.
+Rather, no specific significance or health standards are associated with these nonpathogenic, non-coliform bacteria.

 Total coliform bacteria are generally not harmful.
-Fecal coliforms and E. coli bacteria indicates that the water may be contaminated with human or animal wastes, and may contain additional microbes associated with fecal matter.
+Fecal coliforms and E. coli bacteria indicate the water may be contaminated with human or animal wastes, and may contain additional microbes associated with fecal matter.
 Some microbes in these wastes can cause short-term effects, such as diarrhea, cramps, nausea, headaches, or other symptoms.
-They may pose a special health risk for infants, young children, some of the elderly, and people with severely compromised immune systems may be more susceptible than the general public.
+Infants, young children, some of the elderly, and people with severely compromised immune systems may be more susceptible than the general public.
 Other microbes can cause more severe illness, including intestinal infections, hepatitis, typhoid fever, and cholera.

-Testing for all individual pathogens is impractical and expensive.
-Instead, the Environmental Protection Agency (EPA) has designated total coliform bacteria as a standard to determine the safety of water with respect to bacterial contamination.
+Testing a water sample for all individual pathogens is impractical and expensive.
+Instead, the Environmental Protection Agency (EPA) has designated total coliform bacteria as a standard method to determine the safety of water with respect to bacterial contamination.

 Total coliform bacteria are found naturally in water, soil, and vegetation as well as in feces.
 Total coliform bacteria react to the natural environment and treatment processes in a manner and degree similar to pathogens.
 Due to this association, the bacterial safety of drinking water is monitored by testing for total coliform bacteria.

 If test results for total coliform are positive, testing for E. coli bacteria is initiated.
 E. coli bacteria is the definitive indicator of recent fecal contamination of the water.
 E. coli bacteria is the only member of the total coliform group that is found in the feces of warm-blooded animals and humans, and not in the environment.
 The absence of E. coli in drinking water indicates that the water is free of intestinal disease-causing bacteria.
 In some cases, public water supplies may be tested simultaneously for total coliform bacteria and E. coli bacteria.

 The EPA requires that all public water suppliers regularly test for bacterial contamination and deliver water that meets the EPA standards.
 How often testing occurs depends on the size of the population served.
 Bacteria test results are available from the water supplier.
 Public notice must be given by the water supplier if the water does not meet standards.

-The quality of water from a private water supply is not regulated by federal or state statutes.
+The quality of water from a private water supply in Nebraska is not regulated by federal or state statutes.
 Owners or users of private water supplies are responsible for having their water supply tested on a voluntary basis to ensure it is safe from bacterial contamination.
 Exceptions exist, such as when a residence is also a licensed child care facility or an approved foster home.
 Often, lending agencies require that private water supplies be tested for bacteria and nitrate before home loans, including refinancing, will be approved.
 It is recommended that private wells be tested for total coliform/E. coli and nitrate annually.

 Many labs use an advanced technology, Colilert® Method, that allows water samples to be tested simultaneously for the presence or absence of total coliform and E. coli.
 Colilert test results are available after 24 hours.
 Some labs also offer the Colilert Quanti-Tray® testing method that takes 24 hours and produces a number measurement of total coliform and/or E. coli, if present.
 A few laboratories use membrane filter technology.
 Membrane filtration takes 24 hours to test if a negative result occurs, but up to an additional 48 hours to confirm positive test results for total coliform and E. coli.
 The membrane filtration method also provides a number measurement.

 Private well owners/water users can contact their laboratory of choice to obtain a confidential drinking water bacterial purity test kit.
 The kit will contain a sterilized sampling bottle, an information form, sampling instructions, and a return mailing box.
 Using the bacterial test kit is necessary to help ensure the test is accurate.
 The bottle in the kit is completely sterilized to assure the sample is not contaminated by bacteria in the bottle.
 Using any other container could significantly skew results or could result in the water not being tested.

 Generally, private water supplies should be tested for bacterial safety:

-The EPA establishes standards for public drinking water which fall into two categories — Primary Standards and Secondary Standards.
+The EPA establishes standards for public drinking water that fall into two categories — Primary Standards and Secondary Standards.

-Depending upon the methodology, water test results may be reported as “present or absent” or as a number to indicate whether or not bacteria was detected or as a number to indicate the bacteria count detected.
-A “present or absent” designation might be given for total coliform, fecal coliform, E. coli or a combination.
-The presence of total coliform in drinking water can be environmental, and is generally not harmful.
+Depending upon the methodology, water test results may be reported as “present or absent” to indicate whether or not bacteria was detected or as a number to indicate the bacteria count detected.
+A “present or absent” designation might be given for total coliform, fecal coliform, E. coli, or a combination.
+The presence of total coliform in drinking water can be attributed to natural environmental presence, and is generally not harmful.
 The presence of fecal coliform or E. coli in drinking water is a strong indication of recent sewage or animal waste contamination.